-1. Is your agency leveraging technology to facilitate efficiency in conducting searches, including searches for emails?
-If so, please describe the type of technology used.
-If not, please explain why and please describe the typical search process used instead.
+1. Is your agency leveraging or exploring any new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
+If so, please describe the type of technology.

 Answer: Yes.
 NEH's FOIA professionals work closely with the agency's Office of Information Resources Management (OIRM) to conduct efficient searches for responsive emails in Microsoft Outlook and other information stored in the agency's electronic databases.
 OIRM staff are skilled at performing Boolean searches in order to produce efficient yet comprehensive search results; they are also deeply familiar with and proficient at extracting information from NEH's electronic databases.